 While many school districts and private schools have learning specialists on staff, Forster points out that the Academy brings a whole new perspective to the position.

-“I think that’s what separates the GPA approach to learning specialists from other schools,” she added.
-“Yes, other private schools and public school have learning specialists, but I work with all students and teachers.
-I have a lot more flexibility than public school learning specialists.
+Over the summer, Forster worked with administrators and teachers to implement the Daily Five CAFE reading program and purchased a new library of Scholastic Leveled readers for grades 2 through 5.
+“I think that’s what separates my role as the Director of Students Services from learning specialists at other schools,” she added.
+“Yes, other schools have learning specialists, but I work with administrators and teachers to support all student growth, and I have a lot more flexibility than public school learning specialists.
 For example, they have restrictions on how often and when they can work with students based on governmental legislation and funding.
-However, I am able to work with my students as much as the team (parents, teacher and administration) determines is needed.
-And if I am not able to personally work with a student, I will have one of our reading coaches work one-to-one with the student.
-Another difference between my role at the Academy and learning specialists at other private schools is I am not just a tutor.
-Many private school learning specialists are tutors and only provide one-to-one support.
-However, I work with all of the teachers and administration to create and design programs that benefit all students as well as giving me the flexibility to work with those that may need one-to-one support.”
+I, on the other hand, am able to work with my students as much as the team (parents, teachers and administrators) determines is best.”
+If Forster is not able to work personally with a student, one of the two reading coaches work will step in.

 Students managing time

-Forster also is acutely aware that managing time typically is one of the most difficult things for many students to master, which is why, she said, the Academy is changing its student-advisory program to focus more on those types of ‘study skills.’
+Forster says that managing time is typically one of the most difficult things for students to master, which is why the Academy is changing its student-advisory program to focus more on ‘study skills.’

-“This summer Bridgette Murray and I are putting together a new middle school advisory program and orientation,” said Forster, whose experience in the education field has included working with students with autism spectrum disorder, emotional impairment disorders, and learning disabilities.
-“This program will focus on the skills that will help our students find success in their academic careers as well as their future careers in the workplace.
+“This summer the GPA Student Services Review committee revised and enhanced our middle school advisory program and orientation,” said Forster, whose experience in the education field has included working with students with autism spectrum disorder, emotional impairment disorders and learning disabilities.
+“This program will focus on the skills that will help our students find success in their academic careers, as well as their future careers in the workplace.
 Our study skills program will be a combination of the SOAR Study Skills program developed by Susan Kruger and 360-Thinking from Sarah Ward.
 In fact, many of the strategies I teach my students during our tutorial classes are from Sarah Ward’s 360-Thinking.”

-Forster said 360-Thinking also emphasizes the importance of having students identify the steps of an assignment themselves.
-Otherwise they are not learning and developing their executive functioning skills (planning, time-management, organization), she said.
+Forster said 360-Thinking emphasizes the importance of having students identify the steps of an assignment themselves, which helps them learn and develop their executive functioning skills (planning, time-management, organization).

 “Individuals with effective executive functioning skills are able to visualize and pre-plan,” she added.
-“Like many skills taught in reading and mathematics, some students acquire executive functioning skills quickly but others may need additional practice.
-If we only gave struggling students the supplies and the steps necessary to complete an assignment, then we are doing the ‘work’ for those students.
-So I use 360-Thinking to force my students to visualize an assignment, list the steps, and gather their own supplies themselves.
+“Like many skills taught in reading and mathematics, some students acquire executive functioning skills quickly, but others may need additional practice,” said Forster.
+“When it comes to supporting executive functioning skills, we have to be careful not to do the work for them.
+We can model pre-planning and organization, but we have to make sure we are allowing the students to visualize an assignment, list the steps and gather the supplies themselves.”